Ipswich Water Works Company

-The Ipswich Water Works Company was formed by the merger of nine private water companies in 1854.
-The previous year, the proposal by Ipswich Corporation to gain control of the rights to supply water to the town had been met by protests from residents and water suppliers.
+The Ipswich Water Works Company was formed following the merger of nine private water companies.
+In 1854, a proposal by Ipswich Corporation to gain control of the rights to supply water to the town had been met by protests from residents and water suppliers.
+The company was incorporated and gained statutory authorisation to supply water by the Ipswich Waterworks Act 1857 (20 & 21 Vict. c. xlvii).

-The company was bought by Ipswich Corporation in 1892, who then turned it into the Ipswich Corporation Waterworks.
+The water works was bought by Ipswich Corporation under the Ipswich Corporation (Purchase of Water Works) Act 1892 (55 & 56 Vict. c. xciv), who then turned it into the Ipswich Corporation Waterworks.
+The Ipswich Water Works Company was wound-up in 1893.
 In 1972, the Ipswich Corporation Waterworks was merged with other water companies in the region to create the Anglian Water Authority.

 Constituent companies

-The constituent companies when the IWWC was founded included:
+The earlier waterworks operations that were bought out when the IWWC was founded included: